Manzanar: Manzanar Free Press

 The Manzanar Free Press was first published April 11, 1942, and was published through the October 19, 1945, issue.
 It was published with both Japanese and English sections, with the Japanese section added on July 14, 1942.
 Between the first issue and the May 31, 1942, issue, it was published at the Manzanar Assembly Center, which was operated by the Wartime Civil Control Administration.
 After that, it was published at the Manzanar Relocation Center until it ceased publication.

 The paper was originally published as four pages biweekly which were hand-typed and mimeographed.
 The circulation increased as the number of people in the camp grew, the release increased to three issues weekly, and a printing press was acquired, allowing the paper to be typeset beginning on July 22, 1942.
 The page count also increased to six.

 Journalists who reported for the newspaper include Togo Tanaka, who was the English section editor of the Rafu Shimpo before being incarcerated.
-Tanaka also delivered the Free Press before working as a journalist for them.
+Tanaka also delivered the Free Press before becoming a journalist for them.
 While working as a reporter for the Free Press, Tanaka wrote hundreds of articles documenting the everyday life in the camp.
 Beginning on July 22, 1942, Chiye Mori, poet and journalist, was listed as an editor.

 Despite the name of the newspaper, the War Relocation Authority (WRA) controlled the content of the paper and used it to publish announcements from the camp administration, news from other camps, orders, rules and guidelines from the WRA, and upcoming camp events, in addition to the regular content.
 Some content was not allowed to be published.
 The standard content included articles about life in the camps, sports scores and coverage, coverage of the war, and so on.